57 Poker Terms And Slang Phrases You Need To Know

 Chip dumping is against the rules and can lead to a tournament suspension or even money confiscation if players get caught doing it.

-The term “clicking buttons” originated from online poker, but it’s also used in live games these days.
+The term originated from online poker, but it’s also used in live games these days.

 Modern-day poker relies heavily on math and numbers.
 People have come up with all sorts of calculations, especially for the starting hands.

-Someone worked out that the hand Q7o was the worst profitable starting hand with slightly positive equity against a random hand.
-This is how it got nicknamed the “computer hand”.
+Someone worked out that the hand Q7o was the worst profitable starting hand with slightly positive equity against a random hand, which got dubbed “computer hand.”

 A cooler is a situation that can’t be avoided and ends up costing one of the players a lot of money.

 A nickname for pocket kings (KK) that’s used by both players and poker commentators.

 When you’re dealt any combination of pocket threes, you’re dealt crabs.

 The nickname likely originates from the fact the number three on the cards looks a bit like a sideways crab.

 A practice used by players to determine who’ll pay the check (dinner, drinks, etc.).
 Everyone throws their credit card into a hat or a box, and the lucky winner gets to pay for everyone.